 This measure was developed with the use of medical record data.
 The testing results reported here required the development of an abstraction tool and use of qualified medical record abstractors.
-Information needed for this measure includes demographics, date of birth, diagnosis codes, height, weight, blood pressure, and free text documentation in the note from the clinician.
+Information needed for this measure includes demographics, date of birth, diagnosis codes, height, weight, and free text documentation in the note from the clinician.
 Our findings indicate that these data are generally available.

-We did, however, observe several limitations.
-Height, weight, and blood pressure were sometimes missing from the chart, and there could be substantial variation in how providers document/describe their assessment.
+We did, however, observe some limitations.
+Height and/or weight were sometimes missing from the chart, and there could be substantial variation in how providers document/describe their assessment.
 In future implementation, the use of data from electronic medical records may ease the burden of data collection.